The History and Modern Practice of the Dragon Boat Festival

 The Dragon Boat Festival, then and now

-Although the Dragon Boat Festival has a long history, it has not always found favor with the Chinese authorities.
-During the 1960’s, when China was embroiled in the Cultural Revolution, campaigns against traditional culture and customs caused the popularity of traditional festivals, including the Dragon Boat Festival, to decrease dramatically.
+Although the Dragon Boat Festival has a long history, it hasn’t always found favor with authorities.
+During the 1960s, campaigns against traditional customs—especially during the Cultural Revolution—contributed to a decline in many traditional festivals.

-In recent years, however, Dragon Boat Festival has regained its traditional place as an important holiday in Mainland China.
-Thanks to attempts by the Chinese government to promote traditional Chinese culture, the Dragon Boat Festival reemerged as an official public holiday in 2008.
+In recent years, Dragon Boat Festival has regained its traditional place as an important holiday in Mainland China.
+In 2008, Dragon Boat Festival reemerged as an official public holiday.

-Despite the various ups and downs it has faced over the years, anyone who has the chance to experience the fun and infectious excitement of the Dragon Boat Festival in China will quickly understand why its popularity has endured for many millennia.
+Despite the ups and downs it has faced, anyone who experiences the excitement of Dragon Boat Festival in China quickly understands why it has endured.

 HànzìPīnyīnDefinition